-Provide an explanation for the measurement/metric selected to conduct Real World Testing.
+Explanation of the measurement/metric selected to conduct Real World Testing.

 Measurement/Metric Justification 170.315(b)(1) This measure has two metrics to capture.
 It will provide a numeric value to indicate both how often this interoperability feature is being used as well as its compliance with the requirement.
 The creation of the C-CDA in part one indicates that the EHR can generate the patient summary record, including the ability to record all clinical data elements, and by sending the C-CDA patient summary record, the EHR demonstrates successful interoperability of an exchanged patient record with a third party.
-This measurement shows support for Direct Edge protocol in connecting to a HISP for successful transmission which reveals compliance with the associated criteria listed above.
+This measurement shows support for Direct Edge protocol in connecting to an HISP for successful transmission which reveals compliance with the associated criterion.
 170.315(b)(2) This measure will survey users to determine real-world interoperability and usability, specifically how often C-CDAs are received from third parties and incorporated into the patient record, and then update the patient's problem list, medication list, and medication allergy list with the clinical data contained in the C-CDA.
-A survey will provide information on the frequency of the reconciliation occurrence(s) better than a standard software test evaluation.
-This survey measure will reveal if users are using the C-CDA incorporate and update feature of their EHR to update their patient's record with current or new information from another source.
-Through this means of testing, we can determine compliance with the associated criteria listed above in real-world use.
-170.315(b)(6) This measure will survey users to determine real-world interoperability and usability, specifically how often clinicians use the Data Export feature.
+A survey can better gauge the frequency of reconciliation occurrences than a standard software test.
+It will reveal if users are utilizing the C-CDA incorporate and update feature of their EHR to update patient records with new information from other sources.
+In addition, a functional test will be performed to validate the compliance with the associated criterion in real-world use.
+170.315(b)(10) This measure will survey users to determine real-world interoperability and usability, specifically how often clinicians use the Electronic Health Information (EHI) export function.
 A survey or self-test will provide information on the practical and successful function of the export as well as the impact and value of an interoperability element better than a standard software test evaluation.
-The Data Export can be used for various use cases, including supporting a local health information exchange (HIE) or registry as well as quality and population health metrics.
+The Electronic Health Information export can be used for various use cases, including supporting a local Health Information Exchange (HIE) or registry as well as quality and population health metrics.
 170.315(c)(1) This measure will provide a successful count and list of electronic clinical quality measures (eCQMs) which are calculated and submitted to CMS for a given program, like MIPS.
 Clinical quality measures are only used for the respective CMS programs and any production measures should utilize submission to CMS.